Mike DeWine: Gerrymandering

 In 2021, DeWine signed a redistricting map that favored Republicans.
 The map gave Republicans an advantage in 12 out of 15 districts, leaving two safely Democratic districts and one toss-up district.
 The map passed the Ohio legislature without any support from Democrats.
 Voting rights advocates called on DeWine to veto the pro-Republican redistricting map.
-In 2018, voters in Ohio voted in a referendum for anti-gerrymandering reform that encouraged bipartisan support for redistricting maps.
-The same year, DeWine pledged to honor the voters' wishes and support a redistricting process that was conducted in a bipartisan way.
-But in 2021 he approved the changes for 2022 onward.
+In 2018, Ohio voted in a referendum for anti-gerrymandering reform that encouraged bipartisan support for redistricting maps.
+The same year, DeWine pledged to honor the voters' wishes and support a redistricting process conducted in a bipartisan way, but in 2021 he approved the changes for 2022 onward.

 Gun control

-In 2004, DeWine cosponsored an amendment to renew the Federal Assault Weapons Ban.
+In Congress, DeWine was known for his support for gun control measures.
+In 2004, he cosponsored an amendment to renew the Federal Assault Weapons Ban.
 He has repeatedly received an "F" rating from the National Rifle Association.
 The National Rifle Association endorsed him for governor.
 DeWine was one of only two Republican senators to vote against the Protection of Lawful Commerce in Arms Act, which banned lawsuits against gun manufacturers, distributors and dealers for criminal misuse of their products.
 In the 2006 election cycle, DeWine was the first senatorial candidate to be endorsed by the Brady Campaign to Prevent Gun Violence; he displayed the endorsement on his campaign webpage.
-In 2019, DeWine proposed a Red Flag Law for Ohio that would allow courts to take a gun from people seen as a threats to others or themselves.
+In 2019, DeWine proposed a red flag law for Ohio that would allow courts to take guns from people seen as a threats to others or themselves.
+In January 2021, he signed into law a bill that removed the requirement to attempt to retreat before shooting in self-defense, and in March 2022 he signed a bill into law removing the requirement to possess a license to carry a concealed handgun in public.

 Highway safety

-As U.S. senator, DeWine joined a bipartisan effort to lower the national maximum blood-alcohol limit from 0.10% to 0.08% and to require reporting of vehicle-related deaths on private property like parking lots and driveways.
+As U.S. senator, DeWine joined a bipartisan effort to lower the national maximum blood-alcohol limit from .1% to .08% and to require reporting of vehicle-related deaths on private property like parking lots and driveways.
 He sponsored legislation on determining when aging tires become unsafe.